 C. Demand Bonds - Included in bonds payable are several variable rate demand bond issues.
-Demand bonds are securities that contain a "put" feature that allows bondholders to demand payment before the maturity of the debt upon proper notice to the Hospitals' Remarketing Agents.
+Demand bonds are securities that contain a "put" feature that allows bondholders to demand payment before the maturity of the debt upon proper notice to the Hospitals' remarketing or paying agents.